buckeye43210/markdown-to-snowkb/README.md

 - Use VS Code with Markdown Preview Mermaid Support.
 - Write Markdown for simplicity.
-- Add Mermaid diagrams for workflows.
+- Add Mermaid diagrams for workflows, etc.
-- Paste Clipboard images.
+- Paste screenshots from clipboard.
 - Preview diagrams and images in real-time.